Orbitale/Rymfony/README.md

     -v, --verbose    Set the verbosity level. -v for debug, -vv for trace, -vvv to trace executed modules

 SUBCOMMANDS:
     help                   Prints this message or the help of the given subcommand(s) new:symfony            Create a new Symfony project
-    php:list        List all available PHP executables
+    php:list               List all available PHP executables.
+    server:ca:install      Create and install a local Certificate Authority for serving HTTPS server:ca:uninstall    Uninstall the local Certificate Authority
     server:start           Runs an HTTP server
     stop                   Stops a potentially running HTTP server
 ```

 **Note:** For any command, you can use the `-h|--help` flag to display its details too.
 If you are familiar with the Symfony console component it is very much similar.